speeding-up-science-workshops/MetaT-taxa-and-function-summary/README.md

 ## Quick Start
 - Once the [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/zeyaxue/speeding-up-sci-heatmap-barplot/master?urlpath=rstudio) is started, user will enter a virtual Rstudio interface.
-- User can either excute the codes with included samples by clicking on the "function-summary.Rmd" and "taxa-summary.rmd" scripts or upload new data files by clicking the `Upload` button at the xxx .
+- User can either excute the codes with included samples by clicking on the "function-summary.Rmd" and "taxa-summary.rmd" scripts or upload new data files by clicking the `Upload` button at the lower right panel.
+- To save a rendered html output, user can click the `knitr` button at the upper left panel.

 ## Example Input
 #### 1. A count table with either gene or taxonomy profile per sample.